Patient Interventions: Mutual Help, Psychotherapy, and Social Support - 2022

 Non-physician participants will receive a certificate of attendance upon completion of the activity and an online evaluation confirming their participation.
-Participants should submit their certificate of attendance to their professional organization/institute.
+Participants should submit his/her certificate of attendance to their professional organization/institute.

-Through the American Board of Medical Specialties (“ABMS”) ongoing commitment to increase access to practice relevant Continuing Certification Activities through the ABMS Continuing Certification Directory, The ASAM Virtual Review Course in Addiction Medicine has met the requirements as a MOC Part II CME Activity (apply toward general CME requirement) for the following ABMS Member Boards: Allergy and Immunology, Anesthesiology, Colon and Rectal Surgery, Family Medicine, Medical Genetics and Genomics, Nuclear Medicine, Physical Medicine and Rehabilitation, Plastic Surgery, Preventive Medicine, Psychiatry and Neurology, Radiology, Thoracic Surgery, Urology.
+Through the American Board of Medical Specialties (“ABMS”) ongoing commitment to increase access to practice relevant Continuing Certification Activities through the ABMS Continuing Certification Directory ASAM Review Course in Addiction Medicine has met the requirements as a MOC Part II CME Activity (apply toward general CME requirement) for the following ABMS Member Boards: Allergy and Immunology, Anesthesiology, Family Medicine, Physical Medicine and Rehabilitation, Psychiatry and Neurology, Preventive Medicine, Radiology.

 American Board of Preventive Medicine (ABPM)

-The American Board of Preventive Medicine (ABPM) has approved this activity for a maximum of 18.5 LLSA credits towards ABPM MOC Part II requirements.
+The American Board of Preventive Medicine (ABPM) has approved this activity for a maximum of 0.75 LLSA credit towards ABPM MOC Part II requirements.

 American Board of Anesthesiology (ABA)